devleaks/cockpitdecks-docs/docs/index.md

 Cockpitdecks can run on the same computer as X-Plane, or a remote computer, network-connected to X-Plane.

 In Cockpitdecks, the [[Cockpit]] holds all your decks.

+**Post Scriptum**

+Currently, Cockpitdecks only connects to X-Plane flight simulator.
+However, hooks are ready to connect to other simulator, like Microsoft Flight Simulator.
+Packages like [pysimconnect](https://github.com/patricksurry/pysimconnect) can be used to bridge Cockpitdecks and MSFS.
+Unfortunately, these packages only run on Microsoft Window platform because they require MSFS SDK only available on the MS Window platform.

+In this respect, X-Plane, which runs on MS Windows, MacOS, and Linux is a far more open.

+If a developer want to create the MSFS Cockpitdecks plugin, please contact me.